Are you drawn to small dogs with big personalities, the ones that seem to have endless energy packed into a tiny body?

 You may start your dog agility program anywhere you like by getting a broom and balancing it on chairs.
 With the dog on a leash, motivate your dog to jump over the broom.
 Then, try to reward your dog as your furry companion leaps to the other side.

 You may also get the broom in a low position and let your dog crawl below it.
-Start the process by allowing your dog to lie down, and you should stand on the other side.
+Start the process by allowing your dog to lie down, then stand on the other side.
 Guide your dog towards you using the leash and wait for your dog to follow you.

-You can also let your dog jump on small boxes, benches, and other platforms to exhaust his or her energy.
-You can also guide him to walk along narrow beams, tires, hoops, or tunnels to challenge him or her.
+You can also let your dog jump on small boxes, benches, and other platforms to help exhaust their energy.
+You can also guide him or her along narrow beams, tires, hoops, or tunnels to challenge them.

 If the methods above still do not work, then you may try out these techniques: